-This composition belongs to Martín Lasala Álvarez, a Uruguayan doctor, who was a functionary of the Uruguayan state for most of his life, working for the Foreign Service of Uruguay in Paris.
+This composition belongs to Martín Lasala Álvarez, an Uruguayan doctor who was a functionary of the Uruguayan state for most of his life, working for the Foreign Service of Uruguay in Paris.

-The word "estagiario" does not exist neither in the lunfardo nor in the popular jargon of the oriental people (the people of República Oriental del Uruguay).
-It is an adaptation of Lasala himself - from the French "stagiare", the practitioner or advanced medical student who collaborates in the practices of the Hospital.
+The word "estagiario" does not exist either in the Lunfardo or in the popular jargon of the Oriental people (the people of República Oriental del Uruguay).
+Instead, it is an adaptation of Lasala himself - from the French "stagiare", the practitioner or advanced medical student who collaborates in the Hospital's practices.

-Martín Lasala, who completed studies in Paris, was also a piano performer, and to mitigate nostalgia or to animate meetings, as a good rioplatense, he gave free rein to his passion, playing and composing tangos.
+Martín Lasala, who completed studies in Paris, was also a piano performer.
+But, to mitigate nostalgia or to animate meetings, as a good Rio Platense, he gave free rein to his passion, playing and composing tangos.

 Carlos Di Sarli was the one who captured and recorded the richness of this tango.